True or False: a personal injury law quiz

 True or False?
 Personal injury litigation creates a “compensation culture,” a society with unhealthy feelings of entitlement and a propensity toward suing.

 False: While it cannot be denied that offering all citizens a path of recourse in the event of genuine injustice opens the door for others to attempt abuse on the system, the actual amount of abuse is greatly exaggerated in the popular media.
 It is a small price to pay to preserve justice for those with true claims to compensation.

 True or False?
 If a worker who is injured on the job files suit against his/her employer, he/she is protected by law from retaliation (e.g. being fired).

-True: Without question, in such cases the law is firmly on the side of workers.
-However, too often this is not know by wronged workers, who then choose not to pursue litigation for fear of being fired.
+True: Without question, in such cases, the law is firmly on the side of workers.
+However, too often this is not known by wronged workers, who then choose not to pursue litigation for fear of being fired.

 True or False?
 To win your personal injury case, you must not pursue medical treatment of your injuries until the case is settled.

 False: Not only is it illogical to prioritize litigation above physical and emotional treatment and recovery after an injury, but, ongoing, regular medical treatment will actually create expert documentation of the injury and necessary treatment, which will likely be of use in your case.

 True or False?
 It is virtually impossible to win a claim against big companies and their deep pockets.

 False: Both federal and state law ensure the protection, safety, and justice of all individuals and organizations.
 Violators of those laws, big or small, are subject to penalty.

 True or False?
 It is in your best interest to pursue your case with the guidance of an experienced Chicago personal injury lawyer.